-A credit score that is above 700 is essential as it allows you to qualify for many different loans with better terms and lock in lower rates.
-Additionally, having a 700 credit score or higher makes your finances easier and saves you money on different financial products and services.
-For example, some landlords and utility companies might waive a deposit due to having a 700 credit score or higher.
-Getting a 700 credit score, however, seems like a complicated process and can take longer if you don’t have to right strategy.
+A credit score above 700 is essential as it allows you to qualify for loans with lower rates and better terms.
+Additionally, having a 700 credit score or higher makes your finances easier and saves money on different financial products and services.
+For example, some landlords and utility companies might waive a security deposit due to having a 700 credit score or higher.
+However, getting a 700 credit score seems complicated and can take longer if you don’t have the right credit-building strategy.

-Luckily, I have put together 7 tips you can start today to achieve a 700 credit score fast without paying thousands of dollars to credit repair companies.
+Luckily, I have put together seven clever tips to achieve a 700 credit score fast without paying thousands of dollars to credit repair companies.

-Whether you’re just starting to build credit or looking to improve your current score, this guide will give you the roadmap to get a 700 credit score and beyond.
-The same strategies will also easily help you reach an 800 credit score if you don’t deviate from them.
+Whether you’re just starting to build credit or looking to improve your current score, this guide is a roadmap to getting a 700 credit score and beyond.
+The same strategies will also quickly help you reach an 800 credit score if you don’t deviate from them.

-To truly achieve a 700 credit score, it’s critical to understand how credit scores work.
+To truly achieve a 700 credit score, it’s critical to understand how credit scores work and how they are calculated.

-Your credit score is a three-digit number that is used to assess your creditworthiness.
-Common credit scores range between 300 and 850.
-Credit reporting agencies calculate your credit score from information in your credit reports such as payment history, utilization ratio, negative items in your report, and many more.
+Your credit score is a three-digit number used to assess your creditworthiness.
+Typical credit scores range between 300 and 850.
+Credit reporting agencies calculate your credit score from information in your credit reports, such as payment history, utilization ratio, negative items in your report, and more.

-The entire credit score range is also divided into different credit score ranges that determine the health of your credit.
-Here are different credit score ranges.
-Keep in mind that these ranges can change based on industry and reporting agencies.
+The credit score range is divided into different ranges that determine your credit health.
+Here are other credit score ranges.
+Remember that these ranges can change based on industry and reporting agencies.

 - Exceptional credit score: 800-850